Viton vs. Buna O-rings: Which Is the Better Option?

 What Is a Buna Elastomer?

 Buna is a butadiene-based synthetic rubber invented by a pair of German chemists in 1934.
 It is a low-cost rubber solution with exceptionally high tensile strength and decent chemical resistance.
-Buna rubber is commonly used in producing seals, o-rings, and surgical gloves.
+Buna rubber is commonly used in producing seals, O-rings, and silicone gloves.

 Buna rubber comes in two variations based on its ingredients.
 Buna with an acrylonitrile group is called Buna-N or NBR (Acrylonitrile Butadiene), while one with a styrene group is called Buna-S or SBR (Styrene Butadiene).